-A dedicated global human rights team works with colleagues across our business as our policies are applied.
+A dedicated global human rights team works with colleagues across our business.
 Our Human Rights Working Group meets monthly and brings together day-to-day practitioners from relevant business segments and functions to discuss and advance human rights priorities.
-Our Human Rights Steering Committee, comprised of senior executives in Corporate Affairs, Legal, Human Resources, Operations and Commercial, meets quarterly to review our global human rights progress, issues and performance.
-Our Board of Directors and our global management team review an annual report on our human rights progress and challenges.
+Our Human Rights Steering Committee, comprised of senior executives in Corporate Affairs, Legal, Human Resources, Operations and Commercial, meets quarterly to review progress and understand challenges.
+Our Board of Directors receives and discusses an annual report on our human rights plans and performance.
 This governance structure supports proactive understanding of our human rights strategies and plans.